TedHusted/awake/awake.md/awake.md

 Idisi: Brent died after a traffic incident.
 Did you not know that?

 Ally: I only knew that his account is locked.
-You told me only that he died.
+You told me only that he died. — I now see the news report covering the traffic incident.

 Idisi: I believe … he may have been trying to help or protect you, though I do not fully understand how.
 But I am certain that I do not want any more harm to come to anyone.